oj-sec/fishfactory/README.md

 - Process a single URL using `python3 fishfactory.py -u "http://definitelynotmalicious.live"`
 - Read URLs from a newline delimited file using `python3 fishfactory.py -f inputfile.txt`

+# Outputs

-`fishfactory.py` will output to stdout by default, but will optionally also forward results to your Elasticsearch instance if the `-e` flag is passed.
+`fishfactory.py` will output results to stdout by default, but will optionally also forward results to your Elasticsearch instance if the `-e` flag is passed.

 If you intend to use Elasticsearch, generate a configuration file using the interactive prompt via `python3 fishfactory.py -c`.
 You will need to specify your Elasticsearch API key and instance URI.